-Adults who did not graduate from high school or complete the General Education Development (G.E.D.) may be admitted to SC4.
+Students who did not graduate from high school or complete the General Education Development (G.E.D.) or who may be homeschooled or beyond the age of compulsory attendance in high school may be admitted to SC4.
 They are required to follow the same enrollment requirements as those students attending SC4 for the first time following high school graduation.
-Eligibility for financial aid for these students requires demonstrated "Ability to Benefit".
-For additional information, contact Financial Aid at (810) 989-5530.